Heat probe zaps HPV: danish trial tests new ablation approach

 Summary

-This study tested whether a heated probe applied to the cervix (thermal ablation) can help clear a persistent HPV infection in women aged 40 and older.
-131 women with long-lasting HPV but no severe cell changes were randomly assigned to receive the treatment or no treatment.
-Researchers tracked HPV test results at 3, 6, and 12 months to see if the heat treatment helped the body clear the virus faster.
+This study tested whether a heated probe applied to the cervix (thermal ablation) can help clear persistent HPV infection in women aged 40 and older.
+A total of 131 women with long-lasting HPV were randomly assigned to receive the treatment or no treatment, and their HPV status was checked at 3, 6, and 12 months.
+The goal was to see if ablation increases viral clearance and whether DNA methylation patterns predict outcomes.

 Disclaimer